aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.264.0 (2018-04-10 23:42 UTC)
+* DatabaseMigrationService (3.3.7.0)
+	* Native Change Data Capture start point and task recovery support in Database Migration Service.
+* Glue (3.3.7.0)
+	* "AWS Glue now supports timeout values for ETL jobs.
+With this release, all new ETL jobs have a default timeout value of 48 hours.
+AWS Glue also now supports the ability to start a schedule or job events trigger when it is created."
+* MediaPackage (3.3.1.0)
+	* Adds a new OriginEndpoint package type CmafPackage in MediaPackage.
+Origin endpoints can now be configured to use the Common Media Application Format (CMAF) media streaming format.
+This version of CmafPackage only supports HTTP Live Streaming (HLS) manifests with fragmented MP4.
+* SimpleSystemsManagement (3.3.19.0)
+	* Added TooManyUpdates exception for AddTagsToResource and RemoveTagsFromResource API
+* WorkMail (3.3.1.0)
+	* Amazon WorkMail adds the ability to grant users and groups with "Full Access", "Send As" and "Send on Behalf" permissions on a given mailbox.

 ### 3.3.263.0 (2018-04-10 00:37 UTC)
 * CloudDirectory (3.3.7.0)
 	* Cloud Directory customers can fetch attributes within a facet on an object with the new GetObjectAttributes API and can fetch attributes from multiple facets or objects with the BatchGetObjectAttributes operation.